-I completed my PhD in Computer Science at the University of Washington in February 2014, and am now a principal engineer at Cray, Inc, where I design data analytics platforms that leverage Cray's HPC technologies.
-Previously I attended Dartmouth College, where I earned a BA in Mathematics (with a Computer Science minor) in 1999, and an MS in Computer Science in 2001.
+I completed my PhD in Computer Science at the University of Washington in February 2014, and am now a Principal Engineering Lead at Microsoft, where I am building a pathfinding team focused on researching new programming models for AI accelerators.
+Previously, I worked as an ML Solutions Engineer at Cerebras where I helped customers port their deep learning models to Cerebras systems.
+Prior to that, I was a Distinguished Technologist and Senior Principal Engineer at Cray and Hewlett Packard Enterprise (which acquired Cray), where I designed machine learning and data analytics platforms that leveraged Cray's HPC technologies.
+I graduated from Dartmouth College with a BA in Mathematics (with a Computer Science minor) in 1999, and an MS in Computer Science in 2001.

 I also occasionally teach computer science courses at the University of Washington.
-Links to these courses are also posted below.
+Links to these courses are posted below as well.

 mike at ringenburg dot org

-- In spring quarter of 2017, I will teach CSEP 590: Topics in Modern Programming System Implementations (as part of the UW CSE Professional Master's Program), covering topics related to the implementation of compilers, interpreters, and runtime systems for modern languages and architectures.
+- In spring quarter of 2017, I taught CSEP 590: Topics in Programming Systems (as part of the UW CSE Professional Master's Program), covering topics related to the implementation of compilers, interpreters, and runtime systems for modern languages and architectures.

 - In spring quarter of 2015, I taught CSEP 524: Parallel Computation (a PMP course).

 - In winter quarter of 2013, I taught CSE 401: Introduction to Compiler Construction.